List of Pixar awards and nominations (feature films): Inside Out 2

 is a 2024 American animated coming-of-age film produced by Walt Disney Pictures and Pixar Animation Studios and distributed by Walt Disney Studios Motion Pictures.
 Directed by Kelsey Mann and produced by Mark Nielsen, it was written by Mann, Meg LeFauve, and Dave Holstein.
 It became breaking multiple box-office records which grossed over $1.699 billion worldwide, becoming the highest-grossing animated film of all time.

+Elio

+is a 2025 American animated science fiction adventure film produced by Pixar Animation Studios for Walt Disney Pictures.
+Directed by Madeline Sharafian, Domee Shi, and Adrian Molina, (Note: Molina left the project by 2024.
+Nonetheless, he still retains director credit alongside Sharafian and Shi.) and written by Julia Cho, Mark Hammer, and Mike Jones, from a story developed by Molina, Sharafian, Shi, and Cho, the film stars the voices of Yonas Kibreab, Zoe Saldaña, Remy Edgerly, Dylan Gilmer, Matthias Schweighöfer, Brandon Moon, Brad Garrett, and Jameela Jamil.